 The recovery from an emergency C-section depends on the scale of the emergency faced and amount of complications.
 If the emergency was handled in time and the outcome was favourable – recovery and care are almost the same as a regular C-section – but longer than vaginal birth.
 There will be some pain or discomfort associated with the operated site and limited mobility.
 Hospitalisation for 5-6 days and curbs on exercise & lifting heavy weights for 6-8 weeks is also generally advised.

 Effects of an Emergency C-Section on the Next Pregnancy and Delivery

 The chances of being pregnant and attempting a VBAC or a Vaginal Birth after Caesarean is different if your procedure was an emergency C-section and primarily depend on

 - Your health condition now

 - What were the causes of your first emergency C-section

 - Are those conditions likely to recur?

-- Are there any new conditions which make the chances of a pregnancy unviable or a VBAC unlikely
+- Are there any new conditions that make the chances of a pregnancy unviable or a VBAC unlikely

-Since these complex factors make this situation difficult to judge for a layperson – the decision to be pregnant and attempt a VBAC after emergency c section should be made in consultation with an experienced Ob-Gyn.
-The delivery should ideally be attempted in a facility which can easily manage a C-section – emergency or otherwise.
+Since these complex factors make this situation difficult to judge for a layperson – the decision to be pregnant and attempt a VBAC after an emergency C-section should be made in consultation with an experienced Ob-Gyn.
+The delivery should ideally be attempted in a facility that can easily manage a C-section – emergency or otherwise.
 The decision to continue or give up attempts at a VBAC should be left to an experienced doctor.